NickolasBoyer/willwillems/README.md

 ::: slot about
 Who am I?

-Well I am many things, I am passionate about digital design and development which plays a big part of my live.
+Well...
+I am many things, I am passionate about digital design and development, which plays a big role in my live.

 I like traveling, long-term.
 I am rarely a tourist.